ryjen/ryjen.github.io/content/resume/index.md

 <h4>Problem</h4>
 <p>The company required assistance in delivering client customizations and platform consistency and quality.</p>
 <h4>Action</h4>
 <p>My role as a mobile application developer saw me developing across multiple platforms like Blackberry, Windows Phone, Android and iOS.
 In a time sensitive industry, I was able to bring quality customizations in a timely fashion.
-Allowing me to also bring important platform features like Beacons and core changes to Android.</p>
+Allowing me to also bring important platform features like Beacons and other core changes to Android.</p>
 <h4>Result</h4>
 <p>The end result was an impressive list of fortune 500 clients, a transtion to a product sass enterprise company, a more interactive experience at conferences, a more visually appealing and performant Android platform. </p>
 <h5>Keywords</h5>